aniketbwarhade/user-threads/README.md

 ----------------------
 1. Go to "many-one" folder.
 2. Create test.c file and write your code in it.
-3. Include "../thread.h" in your test.c file.
+3. Include "./thread.h" in your test.c file.
 4. Run command "make".
 5. Run "./test".

 Test Files:
 -----------

-test.c : Joining 2 threads and Sigkill one of them.
+test.c : Testing file which test the all implemented functionality of Many-one model.